-Our group focuses on the integration of genetic, molecular, and environmental epidemiological research methods in uncovering the aetiology of endometriosis, and related women's health conditions that carry a substantial public health burden.
-We are based both at the Wellcome Trust Centre for Human Genetics (WTCHG) and the Nuffield Dept of Obstetrics & Gynaecology (NDOG) in Oxford, and collaborate with a network of other research groups (inter)nationally.
+Our group focuses on the integration of genetic, molecular, and environmental epidemiological research methods in uncovering the aetiology of benign women's health conditions that carry a substantial public health burden.
+We are based both at the Wellcome Centre for Human Genetics (WCHG) and the Nuffield Dept of Women's and Reproductive Health in Oxford where Prof Zondervan is Co-Director of the Oxford Endometriosis CaRe Centre.

 For a full list: Publications

 Rahmioglu N, Nyholt DR, Morris AP, Missmer SA, Montgomery GW, Zondervan KT.
 Genetic variants underlying endometriosis risk: insights from eight genome-wide association and replication datasets in 11,000 cases and 32,000 controls.
-Hum Reprod Update, 2014 in press.
+Hum Reprod Update 2014; 20:702-16.

 Nyholt DR, Low SK, Anderson CA, Painter JN, Uno S, Morris AP, MacGregor S, Gordon SD, Henders AK, Martin NG, Attia J, Holliday EG, McEvoy M, Scott RJ, Kennedy SH, Treloar SA, Missmer SA, Adachi S, Tanaka K, Nakamura Y, [Zondervan KT*, Zembutsu H*, Montgomery GW*].
 Genome-wide association meta-analysis identifies new endometriosis risk loci.
 Nature Genetics 2012;44:1355-9